 Withdrawing principal from your account will result in an early withdrawal penalty.
 The penalty amount depends on your CD term, how much you withdraw and your interest rate.
 CDs with term lengths between three months and six months have a fee equal to 30 days’ interest on the amount that you withdraw.
 Terms between six months and 24 months long have a penalty worth 90 days’ interest on the amount you withdraw.
 The fee is 180 days’ interest for terms of at least two years but less than four years.
-Any CD term of four years or longer has an early withdrawals penalty of 360 days’ interest.
+Any CD term of four years or longer has an early withdrawal penalty of 360 days’ interest.

 If you want to withdraw funds without paying a penalty, you will need to wait until your CD reaches maturity.
 After the end of your term you will get a 10-day grace period.
 You can make any changes to your account, withdrawals or additions during that period without fear of penalty.
 If you don’t remove your funds by the end of the grace period, Nationwide will renew your account for a new CD of the same term length.
 The interest rate on the new CD will depend on the available rates.

 How Much You Earn With Nationwide Bank CDs Over Time

 There is quite a bit of variability in the interest rates from Nationwide.
 Unlike many other banks, interest rates do no increase linearly as terms get longer.
 The result is that the interest you earn depends greatly on your term length.